w3f/research/docs/team_members/Oana.md

 * Michael Backes, Oana Ciobotaru and Anton Krohmer.
 [RatFish: A File Sharing Protocol Provably Secure Against Rational Users](https://link.springer.com/chapter/10.1007%2F978-3-642-15497-3_37).
 In 15th European Symposium on Research in Computer Security (ESORICS 2010).
 Lecture Notes in Computer Science, pages 607-625.
 Springer, 2010.

 * Ariel Gabizon, Zachary J. Williamson, Oana Ciobotaru.
 [PLONK: Permutations over Lagrange-bases for Oecumenical Noninteractive arguments of Knowledge](https://eprint.iacr.org/2019/953), IACR ePrint, 2019

+**Recent Projects**

+* We have open-sourced a fully succinct BLS signature aggregation achieved using custom SNARKs.
+This allows one to define and construct accountable light client systems that, in turn, are the core cryptographic primitive used for building bridges between PoS blockchains.
+See https://github.com/w3f/apk-proofs for full details, including a formal write-up.